University Research Associate and Adjunct Professor,

 Doug returned to his professorship job at the University of Alaska, Fairbanks, but died tragically in 2004.

-Brett is an Associate professor at Kansas State University
+Brett is a Professor at Kansas State University

 Biography